side

 How does Lotside make money?

 Lotside is a for-profit real estate brokerage.
-Our software is free to use because it provides us with an ongoing opportunity to advertise our 100% commission brokerage for agents and to advertise to real estate investors that we can connect you with an agent.
+Our software is free to use because it provides us with an ongoing opportunity to advertise our 100% commission plans for agents and to advertise to real estate investors that we can connect you with an agent.

 How does Lotside use my data?